UNdot33K/ScriptKiddie_AV/README.md

 which you can find here: https://www.winmerge.org can make an othewise dubious procedure... very fun and easy!

-The "SFR_AV" parent directory contains 2 additional subdirectories, one is called "hashes", where hashed files results are saved and the other is called "Logs" where the comparison results are saved.
+The "SC_AV" parent directory contains 2 additional subdirectories, one is called "Hashes", where hashed files results are saved and the other is called "Logs" where the comparison results are saved.